-São Paulo's monument to the Bandeirantes, who from 1580 to 1670 sought
+São Paulo's monument to the Bandeirantes, who from

-profit in slave hunting.
+sought profit in slave hunting.
 A monument inscription reads: "Glory to our heroes."

-While heading to the East around the southern tip of Africa, some Portuguese ships were blown off course and landed at South America – less than 2,600 kilometers (1,625 miles) at the most narrow gap from Africa.
-In South America they found people called Tupi.
-Unlike the Spanish experience with Aztecs and Incas, the Portuguese found the Tupi Indians with little wealth they could plunder.
-Portugal's king left the area to Portuguese adventurers and tradesmen to find what they could.
-A few settlements were established in what they called Terra da Vera Cruz (Land of the True Cross), and at first the only export by the Portuguese from the area was a red colored dyewood called brazil.
-"Brazil" was a shorter and more down to earth expression than "Terra da Vera Cruz," and Brazil was what the land would be called.
+In the year 1500, while heading to the East around the southern tip of Africa, some Portuguese ships under the command of Pedro Álvares Cabral were blown off course and landed in South America – less than 2,600 kilometers (1,625 miles) at the most narrow gap from Africa.
+There the Portuguese found people called Tupi and nothing to plunder.
+On April 22 they claimed the area for the Portuguese Empire.
+A few settlements were established in what the Portuguese called Terra da Vera Cruz (Land of the True Cross).
+The only export by the Portuguese from the area would be a red colored dyewood called brazil.
+"Brazil" was what the land would be called.

-Copyright © 2000-2013 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.